 Like a jukebox of stories

-But what is the Living Archive?
+What is the Living Archive?

 This webspace brings together many stories collected by nine Fab City Hub teams from all over Europe.
 The collection has been carefully assembled by these teams who have been learning about, co-creating and applying participatory heritage-making approaches, emotion networking methodology, oral history principles and creative perspective-taking.